tomaj/hermes/README.md

 ## Optional dependencies

-Hermes is able to log activity with logger that is compatible with `psr/log` interface.
+Hermes is able to log activity with a logger that is compatible with `psr/log` interface.
 For more information take a look at [psr/log][].

-Library works without logger but maintener recommends installing [monolog][] for logging.
+The library works without logger, but maintainer recommends installing [monolog][] for logging.

 [psr/log]: https://github.com/php-fig/log
 [monolog]: https://github.com/Seldaek/monolog

 ## Supported drivers

-Right now Hermes library is distributed with 3 drivers and one driver in separate package:
+Right now Hermes library is distributed with 3 drivers and one driver in a separate package:

  * [Redis][] driver (two different implementations [phpredis][] or [Predis][])
  * [Amazon SQS][] driverDispatcherRestartTest.php
  * [RabbitMQ][] driver
  * [ZeroMQ][] drivver (via [php-zmq][] extension) availabe as [tomaj/hermes-zmq-driver](https://github.com/tomaj/hermes-zmq-driver)

-Note: You have to install all 3rd party libraries for initializing connections to this drivers.
-For example you have to add `nrk/predis` to your *composer.json* and create connection to your redis instance.
+**Note:** You have to install all 3rd party libraries for initializing connections to these drivers.
+For example, you have to add `nrk/predis` to your *composer.json* and create a connection to your Redis instance.

 [Amazon SQS]: https://aws.amazon.com/sqs/
 [php-zmq]: https://zeromq.org/